U.S. Department of Transportation

 Change Orders PoDI SELECTED Change orders that require FHWA review will be performed concurrent with the MoDOT review, to expedite the review and approval process.
 All change orders must be adequately documented, and include an independent MoDOT estimate of costs.
 Will submit 10 days prior to expected approval.
 Will provide approval, comments or deny within 10 days of receipt.

-Construction and Focus Areas Inspection Reports PoDI SELECTED FHWA will conduct periodic on-site construction inspections of on-going construction operations based on FHWA's risk based oversight program.
+Construction and Focus Areas Inspection Reports PoDI SELECTED FHWA will conduct periodic on-site construction inspections of on-going construction operations based on FHWA’s risk based oversight program.
 Inspections will be documented on a standard FHWA inspection report.
 MoDOT project staff will be available on an as-needed basis to join FHWA TE during the field review.
+Will schedule the field review and provide dates/times to MoDOT.

-Copies of the FHWA inspection report will be transmitted to MoDOT in accordance with the FHWA/MoDOT Construction & Materials Partnering Agreement.
+inspection report will be transmitted to MoDOT in accordance with the FHWA/MoDOT

 * If significant issues are noted, additional time may be required.
-Significant issues may require coordination with the FHWA Headquarters Office and/or any resources to resolve, and may prolong the review period.
+Significant issues may require coordination with the FHWA Headquarters Office and/or any resources to resolve and may prolong the review period.

 +Non-PoDI projects - Design Exception will require FHWA concurrence of acceptability if an AJR is needed.
 FHWA will provide concurrence of acceptability, or provide comments within 10 days of receipt.